reallyenglish/bootstrap-freebsd-ami/README.md

 ec2-scripts-1.3 cannot enable swap. to work around the problem, define FIX_SWAP.

-FIXME: remove the wrok around here when the bug is fixed in the upstream.
+FIXME: remove the work around here when the bug is fixed in the upstream.